travis-ci/docs-travis-ci-com/user/notifications.md

 * `always`: always send a notification.
 * `never`: never send a notification.
-* `change`: send a notifiaction when the build status changes.
+* `change`: send a notification when the build status changes.

 For example, to always send slack notifications on sucessful builds: